 Copyediting typically does not include providing suggestions about the style and consistency of the entire document, especially if it is a book-length work.
 Copyediting is more laser-focused on each sentence, word, and paragraph.
 Sometimes copyeditors communicate with authors, but often they do not.

 Substantive editing, also referred to as developmental editing, addresses the organization of ideas within a document, and dives deeper into meaning and tone for the intended audience than copyediting does.
-A substantive editor will pay attention to how ideas are organized, phrasing, and readability.
+A substantive editor will pay attention to how ideas are organized, how words are phrased, and the general readability of your document.

 Developmental or substantive editors will also pay attention to consistency of tone, language, and word usage throughout the entire document.
 They may or may not be responsible for correcting grammatical or spelling errors, as their focus is on the complete presentation of the text.